VT-Collab/StROL_RAL/Readme.md

 # StROL: Stabilized and Robust Online Learning from Humans

-This repository provides our implementation of StROL in two different simulation environments and on a 7-DoF Franka Emika Panda robot arm.
+This repository provides our implementation of StROL in two different simulation environments and in a user study on a 7-DoF Franka Emika Panda robot arm.
+The videos for our user study can be found [here](https://www.youtube.com/watch?v=uDGpkvJnY8g)

 ## Dependencies
 You need to have the following libraries with [Python3](https://www.python.org/):